bekroogle/Bamboozled/README.md

 Bamboozled
 ==========

-GUI for Bamboo settings in linux.
+A GUI for setting up Wacom Bamboo tablets, made in Qt4.